20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 VegasRebuild

-The Las Vegas Water Damage Survival Guide: A Software Engineer's Post-Mortem
+Las Vegas Water Damage Survival Guide (Post-Mortem)

 ← Blog/Emergency Guide

-The Las Vegas Water Damage Survival Guide: A Software Engineer's Post-Mortem
+Las Vegas Water Damage Survival Guide (Post-Mortem)

-David ReyesMarch 3, 2026·10 min read·VegasRebuild Editorial
+David ReyesMay 3, 2026·10 min read·VegasRebuild Editorial

 Quick Answer: Treat water damage like a production server breach.
 Isolate the source, document the logs, and call in the specialists.
 For immediate triage anywhere in the Vegas valley, M&M Restoration at (702) 475-7575 are the SREs for your home — 60-minute guaranteed response.